Millner Nursery

-Book a time to visit
+By appointment only.
+Book a time to visit here.

 Small and hardy shrub tending to a rounded or flat-topped form with attractive yellow spherical flowers.
 Small green to grey-green triangular leaves.
 Excellent small low-maintenance shrub for gardens and rockeries, borders and edging.
 Prefers sandy well-drained soils and full sun.
 0.3 - 1.5M